Pipefest - 27 June

 Taste seasonal artisan Scottish produce from the food and drink village and watch demonstrations of both modern and medieval cooking techniques.
 Get lost in tales of days gone by at storytelling sessions, or get hands on and have a go at creating some ancient crafts.

-The official opening of the new interactive Battle of Bannockburn Visitor Centre takes place on 24 June, with the centre boasting state of the art technology to tell the story of the legendary encounter between the forces of Robert the Bruce and King Edward II.
-Over the celebratory weekend the centre will be open to special King's ticket holders.
+Over the festival weekend, the new interactive Battle of Bannockburn Visitor Centre, which uses state of the art technology to tell the story of the legendary encounter between the forces of Robert the Bruce and King Edward II, will be open to special King's ticket holders.